 Tessa is a genuine life enthusiast, a queen in the kitchen, and an incredible storyteller.
 I wanted to portray her out of the frenetic contest I usually see her in.
 That evening we were not in a hurry, we had no schedule and no pressure.
 The result was a series of images with a natural and dreamy atmosphere.

-Natural light is very important for me.
+Natural light is very important to me.
 The sun was perfect that evening, as it had this purple hue.
-My camera is a Canon EOS 600D and I was using a EF-S18-135mm lens.
+My camera is a Canon EOS 600D and I was using an EF-S18-135mm lens.

-The image was quite a step out of the ordinary for me as I usually shoot with really small apertures, normally f10 and I often try to the full figure when I shoot my images, so this crop, which happened in post, was quite a challenge for me compostionally.
+The image was quite a step out of the ordinary for me as I usually shoot with really small apertures, normally f10 and I often try to the full figure when I shoot my images, so this crop, which happened in the post, was quite a challenge for me compositionally.

 I shot the image with a Canon 60D with a 50mm 1.8 lens.
 My camera settings were: Shutter Speed- 4 seconds, Aperture- f5, the lighting was just natural, straight from the telephone box and the whole shoot took about 10-15 minutes!

-This photograph takes part of “Escondido”, a self project of mine.
-Escondido in Spanish means “hidden” and in fact all photos have in common something hidden.
-This one is a self-portrait taken into my house with a DSLR Canon 1100D with no post production.
+This photograph takes part in “Escondido”, a self project of mine.
+Escondido in Spanish means “hidden” and in fact, all photos have in common something hidden.
+This one is a self-portrait taken into my house with a DSLR Canon 1100D with no post-production.